SonNguyen25/Identifying-Trends-in-Spotify/README.md

 # Spotify Song Popularity Prediction
-A more detailed version of the report can be found in Phase4 pdf of the repository.
+A more detailed version of the report can be found in the Phase 4 pdf in the repository.
 ## Abstract
 This project focuses on identifying trends in songs on Spotify and predicting song popularity using machine learning.
 The data is sourced from Kaggle's Spotify Multi-Genre Playlists Data, covering seven different genres.
 Features such as acousticness, danceability, energy, and more are considered for analysis.